J0tabe93/OneTaps2D/README.md

 The tilemap used as the moving background of GameScreen is created and modified using Tiled map editor and uses as a base background downloaded from https://opengameart.org/content/ocean-background whose author is the user KnoblePersona and is under license Creative Commons Attribution "CC-BY 3.0".

+The music on the StartScreen and the GameScreen is an audio snippet from several YouTube videos, and they are free of copyright.
+The End Screen's music is a home recording made by Alejandro Ruiz
+Casado.